utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 ### Absolute paths

 An absolute path includes the domain or computer name.
 If I reference `http://utdata.cmcdonald.com/scripts/file01.py` in my code or script, it will only work if I'm on `utdata.cmcdonald.com`.
 If I move that script to another computer or server, it will still try to pull from `utdata.cmcdonald.com` instead of the version on the new computer.

-### Getting to your icj folder

-There will be many times in the class that you will want to get into your `icj` folder, or something inside of it.
-Because everyone in class created this folder in the same place relative to their home folder, we can use a special command to get there, no matter where we are starting.
-And because of tab completion, as you are typing this, when you type Documents you only need `Docu` then hit tab and it will complete the rest of the word.

-`$ cd ~/Documents/icj`

-And if you knew you wanted to get inside a folder there, say called `my-project`, it would be:

-`$ cd ~/Documents/icj/my-project`

 ---